Alex-apostolo/join-the-siege/docs/approach.md

 ## Testing and Scaling

 I tested the classifier using real documents, running `test_classifier_on_unseen_data` all 12 documents were correctly predicted.
-For scalability testing, I simulated 1,000 concurrent documents which was completed in 20 seconds in my low performance laptop.
+For scalability testing, I simulated 1,000 concurrent request calls which was completed in 40 seconds in my low performance laptop.
 With enough compute this time can drop drastically.

 The output of `test_classifier_on_unseen_data`: